Familial opposable triphalangeal thumbs duplication: Signs and symptoms

 The most common symptom is a duplication of a triphalangeal thumb in the hands, which would leave the person affected by the condition with two triphalangeal thumbs in each hand, alongside other digital and radiological anomalies, such as duplication of the big toe, hypoplastic duplicated radius bones, etc.

 There are multiple phenotypes associated with this condition due to its sometimes incomplete penetrance, this means that, even in the same family, people can have varying degrees of digital anomalies.

 This has been observed in various families, one such instance is the 2 families from a relatively remote and isolated region in the Netherlands reported by P Heutink et al. in 1994; even among members of the same families, the phenotype they exhibited was very variable, while some members had an opposable thumb with mild triphalangy manifesting as an underdeveloped delta phalanx, other members had a fully functional extra digit in their hands (not related to the thumb) as well as a fully formed thumb with an outstanding resemblance to an index finger.
 Other features that could be seen among the same families included duplicated, underdeveloped thumb rays, hypoplasia of the thenar muscle, and syndactyly with metacarpal synostosis affecting the fourth and fifth rays.

+Complications

+None of the families described in medical literature have had complications associated with their condition.